purpleKarrot/purplekarrot.net/_posts/2024-09-30-refactoring-ctest.md

 ***

 Declarative CTest Script mode can safely be removed, I am quite sure.
-Remember that this is the mode where you invoke `ctest -S` with a script that calls none of the `ctest_*` commands, neither directly nor indirectly.
-This mode is not documented and the only test that covered it has been "temporarily disabled" for the last
+Remember, this is the mode where you invoke `ctest -S` with a script that calls none of the `ctest_*` commands, neither directly nor indirectly.
+This mode is not documented, and the only test that covered it has been "temporarily disabled" for the last
 [fifteen years](https://gitlab.kitware.com/cmake/cmake/-/commit/0429853f1bbb9ec09452a0d2aa0d62cb631d0d11).

-Removing it involves removing the code around `CTEST_RUN_CURRENT_SCRIPT`, `cmCTestScriptHandler::SetRunCurrentScript`, `cmCTestScriptHandler::RunCurrentScript`, but also `cmCTestScriptHandler::RunConfigurationDashboard`.
-It is quite possible that a lot of dead code can be removed as it is no longer accessible after removing those functions.
+Removing it involves deleting the code around `CTEST_RUN_CURRENT_SCRIPT`, `cmCTestScriptHandler::SetRunCurrentScript`, `cmCTestScriptHandler::RunCurrentScript`, and also `cmCTestScriptHandler::RunConfigurationDashboard`.
+It is quite possible that a lot of dead code can be removed, as it is no longer accessible after removing those functions.

 ***

 Next is reimplementing a legacy wrapper for the options `-D`, `-M`, and `-T`.
-This implementation should
+This implementation should:

 1. parse the `DartConfiguration.tcl` file,
 2. map the parsed settings to their corresponding CTest module variables,